sonukumar1722/YourMood/README.md

 ```

 ## Contributing
-Contributions to this music player program are welcome.
-If you find any bugs, issues, or have suggestions for enhancements, please feel free to open an issue or submit a pull request.
+I want you to know that contributions to this music player program are welcome.
+If you find any bugs, or issues, or have suggestions for enhancements, please feel free to open an issue or submit a pull request.